 Eliminating the Toll of Tobacco Products in South Carolina: 2021-2026 State Plan

-The State Tobacco Plan covers 4 Goal Areas - Protecting Youth, Increasing Secondhand Smoke Protections, Reducing Adult Tobacco Use, and Strengthening Statewide Infrastructure.
-Each goal area includes specific objectives and recommended activities for organizations and groups that want to work on local or state efforts to protect South Carolina from the harms of tobacco use.
+The State Tobacco Plan covers 4 Goal Areas - 1) Protecting Youth, 2) Increasing Secondhand Smoke Protections, 3) Reducing Adult Tobacco Use, and 4) Strengthening Statewide Infrastructure.
+Each goal area includes objectives and recommended activities for organizations and groups that want to be part of protecting South Carolina from the harms of tobacco use.

 Youth Vaping Prevention